samtupy/nvgt/doc/src/references/include/auditory user interface (form.nvgt)/enums/control_types.md

 # control_types
 This is a complete list of all control types available in the audio form, as well as a breif description of what they do.

-* ct_button: a normal, rpessable button.
+* ct_button: a normal, pressable button.
 * ct_input: any form of text box.
 * ct_checkbox: a checkable/uncheckable control.
 * ct_progress: a progress bar that can both beep and speak.